Check for Permits

 1. Under Permit Type, select Manufactured / Mobile Home.

-2. Under Date Permit was Purchased, input Applied Beginning Date, for example, 1/1/2008 (records only kept for 6 years).
+2. Under Date Permit was Purchased, input Applied Beginning Date, for example, 1/1/2018 (records are only kept for 6 years).

 4. Under Site Information, input the Site Address (just the number not the whole address such as 254).